cs480x-22c/a2-DataVis-5Ways/README.md

 Link to Notebook: https://observablehq.com/d/9817b361aab1c8f5

 D3.js is a JavaScript library for manipulating documents based on data.
 D3 helps you bring data to life.
-Observable Notebook allows you to interact with other pepes code in a front-end heavy environment.
+Observable Notebook allows you to interact with other peopes code in a front-end heavy environment.

 It was really easy to run code and get immediate feedback.
 I liked how code could be orginized and moved.
-I thought d3 and R (with their respective tools) were much easier to debug code in than matlab.
+I thought d3 and R (with their respective tools) were much easier to debug code in.

 I though trying to write code in the notebook was more time consuming than an IDE, as it lacked many features that deacrease development time.